 JHA A/ODE Requirements Hybrid/Onsite Plan or the current plan in effect for the student if appropriately developed after March of 2020. • If a student eligible for, or receiving services under a 504/IEP, cannot wear a face covering due to the nature of the disability, the school or district must: 1.
 Review the 504/IEP to ensure access to instruction in a manner comparable to what was originally established in the student's plan including on-site instruction with accommodations or adjustments.
 2. Not make placement determinations solely on the inability to wear a face covering.
 3. Include updates to accommodations and modifications to support students in plans.
 For students protected under ADA/IDEA, who abstain from wearing a face covering, or students whose families determine the student will not wear a face covering, the school or district must: 1.
 Review the 504/IEP to ensure access to instruction in a manner comparable to what was originally established in the student's plan.
 2. The team must determine that the disability is not prohibiting the student from meeting the requirement.
-If the team determines that the disability is prohibiting the student from meeting the requirement, follow the requirements for students eligible for, or receiving services under, a 504/IEP who cannot wear a face covering due to the nature of the disability, If a student's 504/IEP plan included Compared to the content of the plan included to the content of the content of the plan included to the content of the content supports/goals/instruction for behavior or social emotional learning, the school team must evaluate the student's plan prior to providing instruction through Comprehensive Distance Learning.
+If the team determines that the disability is prohibiting the student from meeting the requirement, follow the requirements for students eligible for, or receiving services under, a 504/IEP who cannot wear a face covering due to the nature of the disability, If a student's 504/IEP plan included Compared to the student of the base of the ba supports/goals/instruction for behavior or social emotional learning, the school team must evaluate the student's plan prior to providing instruction through Comprehensive Distance Learning.
 3. Hold a 504/IEP meeting to determine equitable access to educational opportunities which may include limited in- person instruction, on-site instruction with accommodations, or Comprehensive Distance Learning.
 For students not currently served under an IEP or 504, districts Ш must consider whether or not student inability to consistently wear a face covering or face shield as required is due to a disability.
 Ongoing inability to meet this requirement may be evidence of the need for an evaluation to determine eligibility for support under IDEA or Section 504.
 If a staff member requires an accommodation for the face covering or face shield requirements, districts and schools shall work to limit the staff member's proximity to students and staff to the extent possible to minimize the possibility of exposure. · · · 1: ICOLATION AND QUADANTINE